Brainarea/NODDI/docs/index.rst

 PREPROCESSING WITH PARALLEL
 *****************

-- Now you may want to process several Subject at once.
+- Now you may want to process several Subjects at once.
 Fortunately, the person who made the Docker image (me!) also put a nice tool to do so.
 - Example of how to do parallel processing with a find command:

 .. code:: bash